Application Guard for Office for admins

 Limitations and considerations

-Advise users to only remove protection if they trust the file and the source of the file.
+Advise users to remove protection only if they trust the file and the source of the file.

 Active content like macros and ActiveX controls are disabled in Application Guard for Office.
 To enable active content, the Application Guard protection must be removed.